-Lynchburg College has received an $8,290 grant from the Virginia Department of Education to provide graduate level special education courses to special education teachers employed by public school divisions in VDOE Regions 5, 6, and 8, (the counties of Amherst, Bedford, Campbell, Charlotte, Franklin, Halifax, Henry, Nelson, Pittsylvania, and Rockbridge, and the cities of Danville, Lynchburg, and Martinsville.)
+University of Lynchburg has received an $8,290 grant from the Virginia Department of Education to provide graduate level special education courses to special education teachers employed by public school divisions in VDOE Regions 5, 6, and 8, (the counties of Amherst, Bedford, Campbell, Charlotte, Franklin, Halifax, Henry, Nelson, Pittsylvania, and Rockbridge, and the cities of Danville, Lynchburg, and Martinsville.)

 The grant will enable 10 teachers who hold a provisional special education license to enroll in 30 required courses leading to endorsement in Special Education-General Curriculum K-12.

-Previously, Lynchburg College has received a series of grants from the VDOE to help with the Commonwealth’s response to the significant shortage of highly qualified special educators.
+Previously, University of Lynchburg has received a series of grants from the VDOE to help with the Commonwealth’s response to the significant shortage of highly qualified special educators.
 In the past five years, these grants have supported 34 teachers taking a total of 77 graduate courses in pursuit of special education endorsements, and eight of those teachers completed their endorsements.
 During that same time, 100 or more professionals have earned special education endorsements without those grants but often with financial aid from LC.